Diocesan Vision Statement

 Through this work, our relationships deepen and expand, allowing us to include more individuals and to become wiser in our witness to Jesus.
 Our work will be focused in four strategic directions: congregational life, diocesan mission, leadership development, and Gospel justice.

 The four areas are explained below.
 Descriptions and high-level goals appear below each area.
-The next level – specific actions that support these goal areas – have also been identified so that they in turn, be adopted, measured, and accomplished by groups and individuals.
+The next level – specific actions that support these goal areas – have also been identified so that they in turn may be adopted, measured, and accomplished by groups and individuals.
 The Mission Document that includes these specific actions can be found below.

 Download: Mission Plan 2011